microsoft/ebpf-for-windows/docs/Long term goals.md

-on top of eBPF for Windows. eBPF for Windows is not intended to offer a complete set of helper functions and attach points to meet all customer needs by itself, but rather to have an organically grown set of extensions that provide helper functionality and attach point owned and maintained by the community at large.
+on top of eBPF for Windows. eBPF for Windows is not intended to offer a complete set of helper functions and attach points to meet all customer needs by itself, but rather to have an organically grown set of extensions that provide helper functionality and attach points owned and maintained by the community at large.
 Developing new scenarios and use cases should be achieved with out the need to update the core eBPF for Windows project and likewise updates to the core eBPF for Windows project should not break extensions.